jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program-no-inline/clang/13/O1/divergences/tree/t0001-init/default/divergences.md

 LibraryCallAdded
   After events:
-    CF: handle_alias at git.c:339:45
-    CT: Jump to external code for __errno_location
-    RF: Jump to external code for __errno_location
-  Occurrences: 1

-LibraryCallAdded
-  After events:
-    CF: raceproof_create_file at files-backend.c:953:15
-    CT: Jump to external code for __errno_location
-    RF: Jump to external code for __errno_location
-  Occurrences: 29

-LibraryCallAdded
-  After events:
-    CF: repo_init_revisions at revision.c:1902:2
-    CT: Jump to external code for memset
-    RF: Jump to external code for memset
-  Occurrences: 6

-LibraryCallAdded
-  After events:
-    CF: safe_create_leading_directories_const at object-file.c:415:15
-    CT: Jump to external code for __errno_location
-    RF: Jump to external code for __errno_location
-  Occurrences: 46

-LibraryCallRemoved
-  Before events:
-    CF: Q_ at gettext.h:54:9
-    CT: Jump to external code for ngettext
-    RF: Jump to external code for ngettext
-  Occurrences: 1

-LibraryCallRemoved
-  Before events:
-    CF: _ at gettext.h:48:9
+    CF: is_dup_ref at ref-cache.c:209:6
-    CT: Jump to external code for gettext
+    CT: Jump to external code for strcmp
-    RF: Jump to external code for gettext
+    RF: Jump to external code for strcmp
-  Occurrences: 147
+  Occurrences: 5

 LibraryCallRemoved
   Before events: